-Two plates separated but we often count them as one
+Two plates are separated but we often count them as one

-The Indo-Australia plate is a major plate combining the Australian and Indian Plate.
+The Indo-Australia plate is a major plate combining the Australian and Indian Plates.
 But they are widely considered to be two separate plates.

 The Indo-Australia plate stretches from Australia to India.
-It also includes the oceanic crust from the Indian Ocean.
-The north-east side of the Australian plate converges with the Pacific Plate.
+It also includes the oceanic crust of the Indian Ocean.
+The northeast side of the Australian plate converges with the Pacific Plate.

-Long ago, Australia, India and Antarctica were once connected as the supercontinent Gondwana.
-As part of the supercontinental cycle, India drifted apart moving northwards.
+Long ago, Australia, India, and Antarctica were once connected as the supercontinent Gondwana.
+As part of the supercontinent cycle, India drifted apart moving northwards.

 At about 58,900,000 km2, the Indo-Australia plate is the sixth largest plate tectonic boundary.